jchai002/choir-justice-supplies/au/en/call-waiting.markdown

 ## How can I disable call waiting on my extension?

-You can disable call waiting for a single phone call by dialing [*70] before you dial your number.
+You can disable call waiting for a single phone call by dialling [*70] before you dial your number.